junxit/us-congress-bills-110/metadata.md

 - 2007-10-16 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 414 - 0 (Roll no. 971).(text: CR 10/15/2007 H11522)
 - 2007-10-17 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent.(consideration: CR S13023)
 - 2007-10-17 — Received in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent. (consideration: CR S13023)
+- 2007-10-18 — Message on Senate action sent to the House.